Skip to main content

 References & Resources

 Bundy, R. (n.d.).
-Understanding compassion fatigue.
-Retrieved from https://rebeccabundy.com/wp-content/uploads/2018/01/handout-for-compassion-fatigue.pdf
+Understanding compassion fatigue. https://rebeccabundy.com/wp-content/uploads/2018/01/handout-for-compassion-fatigue.pdf

-Compassion Fatigue Awareness Project (2017).
-Retrieved from http://www.compassionfatigue.org/pages/compassionfatigue.html
+Compassion Fatigue Awareness Project (2017). http://www.compassionfatigue.org/pages/compassionfatigue.html